nomnom88/marviq-spring-testing/Workbooks/Exercise 3 - Captors.md

 ```
 Our captor is like a little holder that can retroactively capture arguments passed to mocks and spies.

-Since our Client is a Mock we can also do this.
+Since our Client is a Mock we can also make use of this..

 Replace